 "Here's a bag to get what you need, Mr. Potter," the goblin proffered a small leather bag to him, "Don't worry about the weight or amount that goes in: you can put as much money in as you want and it will never weigh any more than it does know."
 Harry took the bag gingerly and eyed the piles of money.

 He really didn't want to talk to anyone, aside from being polite, but he had no idea of what these coins were or how much things in the wizarding world cost.
 It seemed like a great deal of money to him, but perhaps it was just the average amount for the wizarding world.
 Which meant that he had to ask questions.

 "Umm, excuse me sir," he began, his voice barely above a whisper, although he was impressed at how even it came out.
-The goblin, who had been in the process of leaving, turned back to him, a slightly surprised expression on his features.
+The goblin, who had been in the process of leaving, turned back to him, looking slightly surprised.
 Harry blushed and cringed, but continued, "Umm, sorry to ask but what are these coins called and what's their relationship to each other?" seeing the goblin staring at him, apparently stunned by the question, he winced again, but finished gamely, "And what do you think would be an appropriate amount for school supplies?"

 The goblin stared at him, long enough for Harry to believe that he wouldn't answer his questions, before blinking, shaking his head a little, and scooping up a handful of coins.

 "This," he said, holding up the tiny bronze one, "Is called a Knut.
 There are twenty-nine Knuts to the Sickle," he held up the silver coin, "And seventeen Sickles to the Galleon," he glanced at Harry's face, and then added, "Galleons are worth quite a lot, most items are priced in Sickles.
 I'd suggest that you deal in Sickles when an item is priced that way, don't show you have tons of Galleons to be throwing around."
 Harry nodded in complete understanding.